Veganism and pregnancy

 Pregnancy is a time when it is important to be as healthy as possible, and when information about health can be both contradictory and confusing.
 A balanced, whole foods, plant based (vegan) diet is demonstrably a great choice for you and your growing baby.
 Such a diet may help prevent many of the ills that often accompany modern pregnancy such as excess weight gain, hypertension, blood sugar issues and constipation.

 The human birth canal has evolved to birth a baby weighing between 2.5 and 4 kilograms.
 Nutrient dense vegetable foods provide the necessary metabolic fuel without causing the excess weight gain that might lead to oversized babies and increased risk of birth complications and interventions like caesarean sections1.
 The Physicians Committee for Responsible Medicine (PCRM) recommends you aim for normal energy intake during the first trimester, an extra 1400kJ (340 calories) per day in the second trimester, and 1900kJ (450 calories) per day in the third trimester2.
-Dietitians Australia provides the following guidelines to help plan daily meals3.
+They provide the following to help plan daily meals3.

 9 or more servings